aedart/athenaeum/docs/archive/next/core/setup.md

 ## The Application file (`app.php`)

 Inside your newly created `/bootstrap` directory, create a `app.php` file (_The filename does not matter_).
-This application file will create a new `Application` instance.
+This file is intended to instantiate a new `Application` instance and return it.

-It accepts an `array` of various directory paths.
+The `Application` accepts an `array` of various directory paths.
-These paths are used throughout the `Application` and many of Laravel's components.
-It is therefore important that these directories exist.
+These paths are used throughout many of Laravel's components and its important that they exist.
-Edit these paths as you see fit.
+Define the paths as you see fit.

 ```php
 <?php